 Hair: Blond, Wavy, Fine

-I like it a lot.
-I use to love Biosilk Silk Therapy original formula, repurchased it several times, but then found out that alcohol in it significantly dried out my hair and switched to Moroccanoil Light.My hair is very thin medium-fine, wavy, frizzy, easy to tangle and prone to breakage, light brown with lots of blonde babylights.
-This oil doesn't make it as shiny and as frizz free as Biosilk, but it doesn't damage it either.
-It does a better job at keeping flyaways from popping up.
+I use to love Biosilk Silk Therapy original formula, repurchased it several times, but then found out that alcohol in it significantly dried out my hair and switched to Moroccanoil Light.My hair is very thin medium-fine, wavy, frizzy, easy to tangle and prone to breakage, light brown with blonde babylights.
+This oil doesn't make it as shiny and as frizz free as the Biosilk, but it does a better job at keeping flyaways from popping up.
 It doesn't weight hair down and my husband loves the smell.
-I apply it in the morning, to the wet hair, blow-dry, style, and add a bit more to the ends.
-It works as thermo-protectant as well.
+I apply it in the morning to the wet hair, blow-dry, style, and add a bit more to the ends.
+It supposedly works as thermo-protectant as well.
 After finishing the bottle I have not noticed any positive changes in my hair.
 If any, I had more breakage and more split ends than I usually do.
 Won't buy it again.

 on 10/3/2017 8:52:00 AM